hkhalajzadeh/demo/README.md

 ![brainstorming1.jpg](brainstorming1.jpg)

 5. You can then click on any of the tasks and sub-tasks and create data, technique, and output diagrams.
-You can also access the created technique, data, and output diagrams from the main menu as shown in step 3.
+You can also access the created technique and data diagrams from the main menu as shown in step 3.
 6. You can access created process and deployment diagrams from the main menu as shown in step 3.

 ## Generating Python Code and Report